Vincent950129/PyContinual/v1.0.0/README.md

 `./networks`: code for network architecture
 `./sequence`: different sequences
 `./utils`: common utils and model-specific utils.
 The default hyper-parameters are hard-coded in utils
-`./tools`: code for preparing the data and analysis (e.g. forgetting rate)
+`./tools`: code for pre-processing the data and conduct analysis (e.g. forgetting rate, heatmap...)

 ## Setup